tamrahargus/soc-physical-design-notes/power-planning.md

-# Power Planning & IR Drop
+# Power Planning

 Notes in progress...

+This page will discuss power grid strategy, IR drop, electromigration, and low-power design techniques.